 Who was King Edward VIII

-King Edward VIII was born in 1894 as the eldest son to Queen Mary and King George V, making him the heir apparent.
+King Edward VIII was born in 1894 as the eldest son of Queen Mary and King George V, making him the heir apparent.
 Upon his sixteenth birthday, he assumed the title of Prince of Wales, and his future position as king was formalized.
-The Prince served in the First World War, which bolstered his popularity among veterans.
+Prince Edward served in World War I, which bolstered his popularity among veterans.
 During the 1920s, the Prince was an icon both at home and abroad.
 In particular, his sense of fashion captured the attention of young Americans, and he was viewed as a style icon.
-Known as the tastemaker of his age, the Duke of Windsor had an incredible collection of cufflinks, ties, socks and other fashionable accessories.
+Known as the tastemaker of his age, the Duke of Windsor had an incredible collection of cufflink styles, ties, socks and other fashionable accessories.

 King George V’s death in January 1936 instated Edward as King, and he ascended to the throne with Wallis by his side; however, King Edward VIII’s reign would be short-lived, and he would abdicate in less than a year.